Yasmin and the Serpent Prince: The Akhund

 In a variant from Luristan with the title The Akhund (Luri language: Axun), collected from teller Khudâbas of Bahârvand, an akhund finds a cucumber floating in the river, brings it home and eats it.
 The man becomes pregnant and gives birth to a turtle.
-After some time, the animal pleads his human father to ask for the hand of the princess in marriage, but the king insists the turtle suitor performs some tasks first.
+After some time, the animal pleads his human father to ask for the hand of the princess in marriage.
+Despite some reservations, the akhund goes to the king's palace and the vizier welcomes him.
+The man declares his intentions, and the king, advised by his vizier, asks the turtle suitor performs some tasks first: to provide seven camels loaded with gold and jewels.
 He does and he marries the princess.
 After the wedding, the turtle husband takes off his turtle shell and becomes a handsome man, but insists to his wife that she can never tell anyone.
 One day, the human wife wants to visit his family, so he transforms her into a needle, pins it into his hat, becomes a dove and flies away to his relatives.
 In the case they are found out, the husband instructs the girl to press his mother's breast and to force her to swear on mother's milk and father's pain not to harm her.
-She does exactly that, but his mother forces her to do impossible tasks: she sends her to his aunt to get a mortar (since his aunt did not make the same oath she has) and to wash a blackboard white.
-She accomplishes it with her husband's guidance and help.
+She does exactly that, but his mother forces her to do impossible tasks: she sends her to his aunt to get a mortar (since his aunt did not make the same oath she has) to crush some kashk and to wash a blackboard white.
+She accomplishes it with her husband's guidance and help: he warns his wife the task is a trap, and gives her a sleeping potion to throw at his relatives at his aunt's house.
 Lastly, the turtle prince's mother betroths her son to another bride and prepares their wedding.
 The youth tricks his family by killing the bride, and putting his human wife in her place with the false bride's clothes.
 The couple turn into a pair of doves and escape.
 His family discovers the body of the false bride and pursue the couple.
 To distract them, the princess and her husband shapeshift into a calf (her) and a shepherdess (him), and a flower and a tree.
 Finally, the turtle prince delivers his wife to his father-in-law and becomes a pomegranate growing on the back of his hand, as a final trick on his aunt and mother.
 The collector noted that The Akhund was essentially "the same [tale] as" the Iranian tale Le Sultan Serpent, also of type ATU 425 and collected from Khorassan by Adrienne Boulvin.